 - The general managers of each division, including the officers in charge, participated in meetings of Sector Committees (total of eight times).
-Selected key talents from across the Group and formulated individual development plans (placement and training) for those talents. - Held meetings of the Corporate Committee, in which the officers in charge, including the company president, participated.
-Identified future executives, who might join the top management in the future, from among the key talents selected by Sector Committees, and confirmed and approved the individual development plans (placement and training) for these candidates.
+Selected key talents from across the Group and formulated individual development plans (placement and training) for those talents - executives, who might join the top management in the future, from among the key talents selected by Sector Committees, and confirmed and approved the individual development plans (placement and training) for these candidates.
 Also confirmed the direction of development and placement of other key talents.
-Confirmed and approved the revised draft of critical positions based on the fiscal 2020 business strategy. - As part of efforts to strengthen organizational diversity, created individual development plans for potential female line managers who had been selected as talents with high potential. - Introduced and implemented a career development program to determine the direction of medium- to long-term development of future executives as Phase 1 of the Key Talent Management Assessment.
+Confirmed and approved the revised draft of critical positions based on the fiscal 2020 business strategy - As part of efforts to strengthen organizational diversity, created individual development plans for potential female line managers who had been selected as talents with high potential - as Phase 1 of the Key Talent Management Assessment